NATO Science and Technology Organization: From AGARD to RTO

-Panel members were appointed by their respective National Delegates, normally for a term of 3 years.
-The detailed areas of interest of each Panel varied rapidly as the field of aerospace science and technology expanded and as interactions between specialist areas became more or less relevant.
-In very general terms, the mission of each Panel was to fulfil the AGARD mission within its own area of scientific and technical interest and competence.
+Panel members were appointed by their respective National Delegates, usually for three-year terms.
+The detailed areas of interest of each Panel varied rapidly as the field of aerospace science and technology expanded and as relationships between specialized fields changed over time.
+Broadly, each panel's mission was to support AGARD's overall mission within its own area of scientific and technical expertise.

-Each Panel defined a program of meetings and publications in its own specialty, within the general constraints of AGARD policy as determined by the Board.
+Each panel defined a program of meetings and publications in its own specialty within the general constraints of AGARD policy as determined by the board.
 Panel members were responsible for enlisting the necessary support and participation from their own countries.
-Most Panels held two major meetings each year, which rotated among the NATO Member-Nations.
-The printing and publication of Panel written works (at that time around 70-90 publications a year) was organised by AGARD Headquarters.
-Occasionally publications were judged to be of such general interest, that up to 5000 copies were printed.
+Most panels held two major meetings each year, rotating among the NATO Member-Nations.
+The printing and publication of panel-written works (approximately 70-90 publications a year) was organized by AGARD Headquarters.
+Occasionally, some publications had up to 5,000 copies printed.

-In January 1998, the need for more cohesion and cost-effectiveness and the need for a single focus in NATO for air, land, sea and space R&T activities resulted in the merger of AGARD and the NATO Defence Research Group (DRG) into the NATO Research and Technology Organization (RTO).
-The DRG was one of seven "Main Groups" reporting to the Conference of National Armaments Directors (CNAD) whose purpose was to foster cooperation on research and new technology which could lead to future defence equipment.
+In January 1998, the need for a single focus in NATO for air, land, sea, and space R&T activities resulted in the merger of AGARD and the NATO Defence Research Group (DRG) into the NATO Research and Technology Organization (RTO).
+The DRG was one of seven "Main Groups" reporting to the Conference of National Armaments Directors (CNAD), meant to foster cooperation on research and new technology, potentially leading to future defense equipment.

 The RTO's executive body was the NATO Research and Technology Agency (RTA), located in Neuilly-sur-Seine, France.

-The Science and Technology Organization (STO)
+The Science and Technology Organization

-On 1 July 2012, as a result of NATO Reform, the NATO STO was established merging the RTO with the NATO Undersea Research Centre (NURC) – renamed Center for Maritime Research and Experimentation (CMRE).
-The third executive body, the Office of the Chief Scientist (OCS) was created and collocated in NATO Headquarters to improve scientific advice to NATO leadership.
+On 1 July 2012, as a result of NATO Reform, the RTO was merged with the NATO Undersea Research Centre (NURC) to form the centre for Maritime Research and Experimentation (CMRE).
+Along with the newly created Office of the Chief Scientist (OCS) and the Collaboration Support Office, these three executive bodies became the Science and Technology Organization (NATO STO).

+On 1 July 2026, the NATO STO restructured its Collaborative Programme of Work, introducing regrouped Scientific and Technical Committees (STCs) as well as new Capability Coordination Groups (CCGs), as part of an effort to better align scientific results with military needs.